The-Academic-Observatory/observatory-platform/docs/workflows/elastic_import.md

 ```

 ## Authentication
 This workflow connects to both the Elasticsearch and Kibana server.
-Through the Elasticsearch client old indices are deleted and new indices as well as aliases are created.
+Through the Elasticsearch client old indices are
-Through the Kibana API new index patterns are created in each of the given kibana spaces.
+deleted and new indices as well as aliases are created.
+Through the Kibana API new index patterns are created in each
+of the given Kibana spaces.
 Both servers are accessed using the same API key, see below for info on how to create this.

-### Required permissions
-It is recommended to create a separate user account for this workflow through the Kibana UI, and to assign a role
- with a limited set of permissions to this account.
-The minimal permissions that are required for this workflow are:

-Elasticsearch
-- To create new indices
-  Indices: '*'
-  Privileges: 'create_index'
-- To delete indices and add/remove aliases, for a limited set of indices
-  Indices: 'custom-*'
-  Privileges: 'all'

-Kibana
-- To create/delete index patterns, for a limited set of kibana spaces
-  Spaces: <required spaces>
-  Privileges: Customize -> Management -> Index Pattern Management: All

-### Creating an API key
+### Creating the API key
-After setting up the permissions and creating a dedicated user account, it is possible to create an API key for this
- user through the Elasticsearch API.
-Creating an API key for a user other than yourself does require the cluster privilege 'grant_api_key' on your
- Elasticsearch user account.

-For example to create an API key for the new user account named 'airflow', with the password 'my_password':
+In the Kibana dev console, run the below command, being careful to customise the following:
+* index.names: add wildcard prefixes for indexes that this API key should have access to, or give it access
+  to all indexes with the wildcard "*".
+* applications.resources: add the specific spaces that the API key should have access to in the form "space:my-space-id",
+  or give the API key access to all spaces with the wildcard "*".

 ```
-POST /_security/api_key/grant
+POST /_security/api_key
 {
-  "grant_type": "password",
-  "username" : "airflow",
-  "password" : "my_password",
-  "api_key" : {
-    "name": "elastic_import_workflow"
+  "name": "airflow-api-key",
+  "role_descriptors": {
+    "role-airflow": {
+      "cluster": [],
+      "index": [
+        {
+          "names": [
+            "my-index-prefix-a-*", "my-index-prefix-b-*"
+          ],
+          "privileges": [
+            "read",
+            "write",
+            "create_index",
+            "delete_index",
+            "view_index_metadata",
+            "manage"
+          ]
+        }
+      ],
+      "applications": [
+        {
+          "application": "kibana-.kibana",
+          "privileges": [
+            "feature_indexPatterns.all"
+          ],
+          "resources": [
+            "space:my-space-id"
+          ]
+        }
+      ]
+    }
   }
 }
 ```